btlindert/btmn-eeg/+btmn/+temp/README.md

 ===

-The temperature manipulation is, together with the light and posture manipulation, a core part of BATMAN project.
+The temperature manipulation is, together with the light and posture manipulation, a core part of __BATMAN__ project.
 Both the light and posture manipulation were visually checked throughout the experiment, but the efficacy of the skin temperature manipulation needed to be checked offline, because the thermistors were multiplexed into a single EEG channel.
-This meant that during the experiment only the multiplexed voltages were visual and not the actual temperatures in degrees celsius.
+This meant that during the experiment only the multiplexed voltages were visual and not the actual temperatures in degrees Celsius.

 Therefore the first step is to check if the manipulation itself was successful.